Paleo diet: eating like our ancestors, adapted to the modern world

 Can you eat potatoes on paleo?

 It's debated.
 Strict paleo excludes them because they arrived late in the European human diet.
-In practice, potatoes are a natural, unprocessed tuber rich in potassium and vitamin C. Most modern versions of paleo accept them, especially sweet potatoes.
+In practice, potatoes are a natural, unprocessed tuber, rich in potassium and vitamin C. Most modern versions of paleo accept them, especially sweet potatoes.

 Isn't paleo too high in animal protein?

 It depends on how you practice it.
-Well-conducted paleo is rich in vegetables (50% of the plate) and uses animal proteins as a supplement, not a base.
+Well-conducted paleo is rich in vegetables (50% of the plate) and uses animal proteins as a supplement, not as a base.
 The classic mistake is making paleo a "meat at every meal" diet.
 Nuts, seeds, and plants should represent the majority of food volume.

 Why exclude legumes?